amalgamaria/secretariat/docs/access/logging-in.rst

 Logging in
 ==========

-Complete Parts 1 and 2 to login, set your password, and to access the computational nodes.
+Sequentially complete **both** Parts 1 and 2 to login, set your password, and to access the computational nodes.
+For Part 1, complete the instructions appropriate for your machine.

-**Do not attempt the following steps until you have been contacted regarding your username.**
+.. attention:: Do not attempt the following steps until you have been contacted regarding your username.

 ----